-Negative screening is undertaken systematically in the construction of the firm's investment universe using external analysis and data sources.
+Negative screening is undertaken systematically using external analysis and data sources.
 Compliance with the negative screening framework is reviewed by the investment team during company analysis and any areas of potential non-compliance investigated directly.
 Ongoing compliance with the negative screening framework is monitored by operations staff.